Tensor products of Leibniz bimodules and Grothendieck rings

-Similar to the proof of Corollary \ref{solv}, we can employ Lie's theorem to show that the Grothendieck ring $\K^\bi(\lf)$ of a finite-dimensional solvable Leibniz algebra $\lf$ over an algebraically closed field of characteristic zero is alternative, or even slightly more general:
+\begin{example} {Let $\slf_2 (\cbb)$ be the three-dimensional simple Lie algebra of traceless complex $2\times 2$ matrices, and let $M(\lambda)$ denote the Verma module of highest weight $\lambda$ which is an infinite-dimensional $\slf_2 (\cbb)$-module.
+(Here we identify every complex multiple of the unique fundamental weight with its coefficient.)
+It is well known (see \cite[Exercise 7\,(c) in Section 7]{H}) that $M(\lambda)$ is irreducible if $\lambda+1$ is not a~dominant integral weight (i.e., with our identification, $\lambda+1$ is not a~non-negative integer).
+Hence, it follows from~\cite[Theorem 2.3]{F2} in conjunction with~\cite[Proposition 7.1]{F1} that the hemi-semidirect product $\slf_2 (\cbb)\ltimes_{\hemi} M(-2)$ is a~perfect Leibniz algebra whose canonical Lie algebra is finite dimensional.\footnote{This example also shows that the hypothesis in Corollary~\ref{nonasso2} (and in several other results in this section) is weaker than just to assume that the Leibniz algebra itself is finite dimensional.} Consequently, Corollary~\ref{nonasso2} applies, but Proposition~\ref{nonasso} does not.}

-\begin{thm} Let $\lf$ be a solvable Leibniz algebra over an algebraically closed field of characteristic zero whose canonical Lie algebra $\lf_\lie$ is finite dimensional.
-Then the Grothendieck ring $\K^\bi(\lf)$ is alternative. \end{thm}
+{On the other hand, for every infinite-dimensional non-perfect Lie algebra (for example, the infinite-dimensional Heisenberg algebra) Proposition~\ref{nonasso} applies, but Corollary~\ref{nonasso2} does not.} \end{example} Similar to the proof of Corollary~\ref{solv}, we can employ Lie's theorem to show that the Grothendieck ring $\K^{\bi}(\lf)$ of a~finite-dimensional solvable Leibniz algebra $\lf$ over an algebraically closed field of characteristic zero is alternative, or even slightly more general: \begin{theorem} Let $\lf$ be a~solvable Leibniz algebra over an algebraically closed field of characteristic zero whose canonical Lie algebra $\lf_{\lie}$ is finite dimensional.
+Then the Grothendieck ring $\K^{\bi}(\lf)$ is alternative. \end{theorem}

-\begin{proof} Since by Proposition \ref{unitalcomm}, $\K^\bi(\lf)$ is commutative, it suffices to prove that $\K^\bi(\lf)$ is left alternative.
-By virtue of Lie's theorem, every finite-dimensional irreducible $\lf_\lie$-module is one-dimensional.
+\begin{proof} Since by Proposition~\ref{unitalcomm}, $\K^{\bi}(\lf)$ is commutative, it suffices to prove that $\K^{\bi}(\lf)$ is left alternative.
+By virtue of Lie's theorem, every finite-dimensional irreducible $\lf_{\lie}$-module is one-dimensional.
 Hence, we have that

 where

 and therefore

 Let